micha42-dot/Linkkiste_Bookmarks/README.md

 ---

 ## 🤝 Contributing

 Feel free to open issues or submit PRs.
 This is a passion project to keep the spirit of the old web alive.

+## 📄 License

+MIT

+Feel free to open issues or submit PRs.
+This is a passion project to keep the spirit of the old web alive.